 Teaching Presence.
 The key to a successful teaching and learning process is greatly dependent on the teacher.
 In an online learning environment, there are numerous issues that teachers need to attend to.
 In terms of facilitation of discussion, teachers should guarantee that the students know other people's views who have a different cultural background.
 All students should be allowed to contribute to the learning process.
 It is the role of the teacher to shape an online learning environment that is safe and protected.
-Thus, in setting the mood, teachers need to evaluate the reality of the complicated and stressful environments students will encounter in the workplace with the secured and protected learning environment (Cooper et al., 2020).
+Thus, in setting the mood, teachers need to evaluate the reality of the complicated and stressful environment (Cooper et al., 2020).
 To encourage active online learning in terms of teaching presence, the teacher should create instances in which the students will be solving their problems (Dunlap & Lowenthal, 2018).